Michaeljaurigue/se_project_aroundtheus/README.md

 Overview-

 The third project of the Yandex Practicum web development curriculum.

-This project we worked with what we learned specifically @media queries and grid so that the site would be able to work on multiple different screen sizes and device types.
+This project we added a bit of javascript and used arrays to form a nice list for future updates of the website.

 Technologies Used-